emard/roomba-wifi/README.md

-Get nodemcu from ebay for $3.5 and flash it with some TCP-serial bridge code from Arduino Examples "WifiTelnetToSerial", setup WiFi user and password to connect to local access point and swap pins to use hardware serial at RX=gpio13, TX=gpio15
+Get nodemcu from ebay for $3.5 and flash it with some TCP-serial bridge code from Arduino Examples "WifiTelnetToSerial", setup WiFi user and password to connect to local access point and swap pins to use hardware serial at RX=gpio13, TX=gpio15 for Roomba:

     #define SWAP_PINS 1

-When monitored at serial port, it will print IP address where it connected
+When monitored at USB-serial port, it will print IP address where it connected.

 ![nodemcu](/pic/nodemcu.jpg)